 Averted in SWAT 4, where not only can you shoot and kill allies, it only takes one or two bullets to kill anything.
 Not checking your aim can result in killing a civilian or an enemy who's surrendered, killing your squadmates, or (in worst cases) your squadmate shooting you in the back of the head.

 In Bioshock Infinite, shooting at the Luteces simply cause them to remark that you missed, even if you hit them at point-blank range.
 It's justified in that they exist outside of reality due to a Freak Lab Accident and are essentially Physical Gods.
+Elizabeth can also not be shot, but she does not like having a gun pointed at her.

 Light Gun Game